usbarmory/go-boot/README.md

 Cloud deployments
 =================

-The following example demonstrates how to create, and deploy, a UEFI-bootable image for Google Compute Engine:
+The following example demonstrates how to create, and deploy, a UEFI-bootable image for cloud deployments:

 * [Google Compute Engine](https://github.com/usbarmory/go-boot/wiki/Google-Compute-Engine)